-How to look great?
+How to look fabulous?
 That is the question!
 Let’s refer to the most splendid and opulent period of history: the 18th century.
 The Enlightenment era was likely the first feminist wave because of the powerful women who came up to the political stage and turned it into theatrical performance.
-Let us present five archetypes of 18th century female rulers: Diana, Minerva, Venus, Madonna, and Amazon.
-Read our Rococo Women Beauty Guide!
+Let us present five archetypes of 18th-century female rulers: Diana, Minerva, Venus, Madonna, and Amazon.
+Here’s our Rococo Beauty Guide!

 Choose Your Archetype!

 Diana the Huntress is the most common character of 18th-century portrait archetypes.
 This beautiful and powerful goddess is able to charm every man.
 Madame de Pompadour fit this role perfectly!
 In March 1745 Jeanne Poisson met the King of France, Louis XV for the first time.
 She was clothed as Diana at the ball and her arrow struck the King’s heart precisely.
 What a great prey, Jeanne!

 Rococo Beauty Guide: Minerva

 Minerva is the Roman goddess of wisdom and a patron of art.
 In the Russian Empire portrait painting was not only amusement but also a means of political propaganda.
 There are lots of allegorical paintings of Catherine the Great made by both Russian and foreign artists.
 It was really desirable for her when diplomats called her the “Northern Minerva”.
 All the depictions of Catherine’s reign aimed to show the empress as a wise and fair ruler.